amzn/selling-partner-api-docs/guides/developer-guide/SellingPartnerApiDeveloperGuideForVendors.md

 4. On the **Support** page, click the **Contact Us** button.

-5. On the **Contact Amazon support** page, click **API Integrations**.
+5. On the **Contact Amazon support** page, click **Settings and Account Management**, then choose **Account Settings**.

-6. In the **Please describe your issue** box, indicate the vendor codes that you want to add or remove from your vendor group.
+6. In the **Settings and Account Management** box, at the bottom, click **Still need help?**.

-7. In the **Related vendor or developer ID(s)** box, enter your vendor ID, and click the **Submit** button.
+7. Follow the instructions to contact Amazon support.

 # Using multiple vendor groups

 Perhaps you use multiple vendor groups to manage your vendor codes.
 If so, for Selling Partner API integrations we recommend that you either 1) [Create a new vendor group](#to-create-a-new-vendor-group) containing all of the vendor codes you need, or 2) Choose an existing vendor group and add the vendor codes that you need.
 You can add or remove vendor codes in a vendor group at any time.
 However once you have registered as a developer, you cannot change the vendor group associated with that developer.
 If you want to maintain separate API integrations for different businesses, you can.
-To do this, register as a developer separately for each vendor code that you want to access.
+To do this, register as a developer separately for each vendor group that you want to access.
 Then you can develop separate API integrations with each registered developer.

 ## To create a new vendor group

 1. Go to [Vendor Central](https://vendorcentral.amazon.com) for your marketplace.
-See [Vendor Central URIs](#vendor-central-uris) for a list of URIs by marketplace.
+See [Vendor Central URLs](#vendor-central-urls) for a list of URLs by marketplace.

 2. Sign in using the credentials for the Vendor Central account with the vendor group that you want your application to access.